The Old Bank Hotel: Facilities

 Within the hotel is the Quod Restaurant and Bar.
 The restaurant is designed with stone floors, an oval zinc-topped bar and leather banquette seating.
 Quod's emphasis is on seasonal produce.
 The restaurant serves Mediterranean food and is decorated with recent British art.
 The hotel also has private areas.

 Local legend

 Local legend tells of former resident Prudence Burcote, a Puritan maid whose unrequited love of a Cavalier resulted in her suicide.
-Although, according to Yurdan, her burial records held at University Church of St Mary the Virgin opposite make no mention of this.
+Although, according to Yurdan, her burial records held at University Church of St Mary the Virgin opposite make no mention of this (which is not surprising, as people who died by suicide were not allowed to be buried on consecrated ground until 1823).
 Nonetheless, a Cornish couple who later took up residence of the house reported a sighting of a figure in a long brown dress with a white fichu along with an array of flickering electrics and misplaced objects which they linked to the legend.
 During the building's later incarnation as a bank, staff continued to report the sound of mysterious footsteps and rustling skirts.
 Yurdan and Puttick, however, find no reports following the building's conversion to a hotel.